zrlio/disni/README.md

 	SVCPostSend postSend = endpoint.postSend(decriptorList);
 	postSend.execute().free()
 ```
 A completion event is created by the network interface after the data buffer has been DMA's to the NIC.
 Depending on which type of endpoint group that is used, the event is signaled either through a callback, or has to be polled manually by the application.
-Once the completion event has been received, the data buffer can be reused.
+Once the completion event has been consumed, the data buffer can be reused.

 ## Choosing the EndpointGroup

 EndpointGroups are containers and factories for RDMA connections (RdmaEndpoint).
 There are two types of groups available and which type works best depends on the application.
 The RdmaActiveEndpointGroup actively processes network events caused by RDMA messages being transmitted or received.
 Events are signaled by calling dispatchCqEvent() which can be overriden by the custom endpoint of the application.
 The RdmaPassiveEndpointGroup provides a polling interface that allows the application to directly reap completion events from the network queue (completion queue).
-As such, the passive mode has typically lower latency but may suffer from contention to the completion queue in case of large numbers of threads.
+As such, the passive mode has typically lower latency but may suffer from contention in case of large numbers of threads operating on the same connection.
 The active mode, on the other hand, is more robust under large numbers of threads, but has higher latencies.